 - 1. Subtract slowly-varying background from each frame using the sky background estimated via median filtering in MDET.
 This serves as a pre-flattening step which increases the accuracy of subsequent sky background estimation in annuli surrounding the sources. - 2.
 Do profile-fitting photometry for all of the candidate sources in detection list from MDET, subtracting the estimated contributions from the focal-plane images after each extraction. - 3.
 Do aperture photometry for all of the candidate sources using the original (unsubtracted) focal-plane images, placing the apertures at the locations found during the profile-fitting photometry step.
-Additional characterization is TBD
+Additional aperture measurements are made on the co-adds.